AaronErhardt/AaronErhardt.github.io/relm4-book/src/components.md

 I've already mentioned components several times in the previous chapters.
 Now we'll finally have a look at them.

 In short, components are independent parts of your application that can communicate with each other through messages.
 They are used in a parent-child model: The main app can have components and each component can have child components that again can have child components.
 This means that each component has a parent, whereas the main app is at the top of this tree structure and therefore does not have a parent.
-Also, each component can send and receive messages from both parents and children.
+Also, each component can send and receive messages from both parent and children.

 ## When to use components

 Components are mainly useful for separating parts of the UI into smaller, more manageable parts.
-As we've seen, components are not necessary but for larger applications, they can be very helpful.
+Components are not necessary but for larger applications, they can be very helpful.

 # Example application